EASEA/easea/README.md

-EASENA -- EAsy Specification of Evolutionnary and Neural Algorithms
+EASENA -- EAsy Specification of Evolutionary and Neural Algorithms
 ===============================================

 Below, EASEA and EASNA are presented as two platforms in development within one program.
 For further details, go in the corresponding part of this README.